I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks-vbi-frame-info.md

 <p>Add together the count of frames captured and the count of frames dropped.
 This method is appropriate for devices that provide their own clock.
 For example: <i>PictureNumber = FramesCaptured + FramesDropped</i></p>

 <p>When calculating the <b>PictureNumber</b> and <b>DropCount</b>, it is important to use the frame duration specified when the stream was opened, which may not necessarily match the rate at which the device is actually producing images.
 For example, a USB camera may only produce images at 7.5 fps, but a client could open the stream at 8 fps.
 In this case, all calculations should use the 8 fps number.
-For more information about updating <b>PictureNumber</b> and <b>DropCount</b> see <a href="NULL">Capturing Video</a>.</p>
+For more information about updating <b>PictureNumber</b> and <b>DropCount</b> see <a href="https://msdn.microsoft.com/0adea8fe-1669-4daf-a858-05e014f00a72">Capturing Video</a>.</p>

 <p>The <b>dwSamplingFrequency</b> member is not used by Microsoft VBI codecs, but may be used by other WDM codecs.
 It must be the same as the <b>VBIInfoHeader</b>.<i>SamplingFrequency</i> member.
 A minidriver indicates a change in sampling frequency by setting the KS_VBI_FLAG_VBIINFOHEADER_CHANGE bit in the <b>dwFrameFlags</b> member, and filling in all members, including <b>dwSamplingFrequency</b>, in the <b>VBIInfoHeader</b> structure.</p>